24Slides/test-chunk-upload/README.md

 - No unnecessary things in the final code like commented code, debug logs, etc
 - Follow best practices as much as possible and focus on quality

-We expect you to use the Laravel Facade and Builder pattern for uploader implementation
+We expect you to use the Laravel Facade and Builder pattern for uploader implementation.

 ### API

 Only 1 endpoint is required: <b>POST /v1/upload</b>

-####Request:
+#### Request
 ```json
 {
     "chunk": "required|file",